Short Courses / Evening Courses in the Department of Irish and Celtic Languages

 How to apply

-The closing date for online and postal applications is Friday 8th September 2017.You can download an application form from here and send it with a cheque/money order made payable to Trinity College Dublin number 1 account to: Damian McManus, Department of Irish and Celtic Languages, Room 4056, Arts Building, Trinity College Dublin, Dublin 2.
-Applications may be made in person by arrangement with Damian McManus by contacting him at 01-8961105 or at the e-mail address: firstname.lastname@example.org.
+The closing date for online and postal applications is Friday 17th September 2021.You can download an application form from here and send it by e-mail to: email@example.com, or by post to Damian McManus, Department of Irish and Celtic Languages, Room 4056, Arts Building, Trinity College Dublin, Dublin 2.

 Time, Place and Duration

 This is an evening course.
-There will be one lecture per week over a twelve-week term, starting the week commencing 25th September, with a one-week break in the term (6th-10th November).
+There will be one lecture per week over an eleven-week term (10 classes), starting the week commencing 20th September, with one Monday 'off' in the term (25th October) (Ten classes in total).
 The classes take place on Monday evenings from 6pm to 7pm.
-They will be held in Room 5033 in the Arts Building.
-Contact Caoimhe ní Bhraonáin at email@example.com with any further queries.
+They will be held online in Autumn 2021 - applicant must have the necessary equipment (computer, internet connection, microphone etc as required).
+Contact Caoimhe ní Bhraonáin at firstname.lastname@example.org with any further queries.